High School and Post-Secondary Transcripts

 The following information will assist you with obtaining your transcripts from your high school or another post-secondary institution.

-If you are still attending high school, a Preliminary Statement of High School Standing should be completed by your Principal or Guidance Counselor.
+If you are still attending high school, an Interim High School Transcript form should be completed by your Principal or Guidance Counselor.
 This form is available at most Saskatchewan high schools or from any Saskatchewan Polytechnic Registration Services office.
 A conditional admission can be granted based on confirmation from your school that you are expected to meet program admission requirements.
 A final official transcript must be sent directly to Registration Services upon completion of requirements (see below).

 Post-secondary level transcripts must be sent by mail directly from the institution to Saskatchewan Polytechnic Registration Services.
 You should contact the Records Office or Registrar’s Office of the institution for details.